lucidworks/lucidworks-view/README.md

-# Tiara
+# Lucidworks View
-  Tiara is a consumer-facing front end for Lucidworks Fusion.
+  Lucidworks View is a consumer-facing front end for Lucidworks Fusion.
 It provides a basic search interface with simple configuration, so you can quickly deliver a Fusion-based search solution with minimal development.
-Tiara is powered by Fusion, Gulp, Angular, and libSaSS.
+View is powered by Fusion, Gulp, Angular, and libSaSS.

-  You can also use Tiara as the basis for developing a more sophisticated Web interface, using Foundation for Apps: http://foundation.zurb.com/apps/docs/
+  You can also use View as the basis for developing a more sophisticated Web interface, using Foundation for Apps: http://foundation.zurb.com/apps/docs/

   If you need help setting up Fusion, see https://doc.lucidworks.com/.

 ## Requirements

-If you start from a tarball, all dependencies are included.
+If you downloaded a platform-specific package, all dependencies are included.

 If you start by cloning the repository, you'll need the following software: